Manipur Women's League

 The Manipur Women's League, also the AMFA Senior Women's Football League, is the top division of women's football league in the Indian state of Manipur.
-It is also known as the A. Shanta Meetei Memorial Senior Women's Football League (earlier the BM Singh Trophy.
+It was also known as the A. Shanta Meetei Memorial Senior Women's Football League (earlier held as the BM Singh Trophy).
 The League is organised by the All Manipur Football Association (AMFA), the official football governing body of the state.

 Venue

 The matches are held at various stadiums inc Khuman Lampak Main Stadium, Artificial turf, Khurai Lamlong at Imphal.

 Clubs

-2024–25 season
+2025–26 season

-The teams participating in the 2024–25 season:
+The teams participating in the 2025–26 season: